Preparing for wildfire smoke

-While we can’t predict what the smoke impacts will be each summer, we can be prepared.
-This starts with understanding why smoke is so harmful and what you can do to reduce your exposure to smoke.
+Although we can’t predict the severity of wildfire smoke impacts from year to year, we should prepare.
+This begins with knowing why smoke is harmful, who is at greatest risk, and how to reduce your exposure to smoke.

-What is in smoke and who is most at risk from breathing wildfire smoke?
+What is in smoke and who is most at risk from breathing smoke?

 Inhaling smoke is not good for anyone, even healthy people.
-According to health experts from the Washington State Department of Health (DOH) people most likely to have health problems from breathing smoke are listed below.
-These vulnerable individuals need to follow their breathing management plans, keep medications on hand and contact their health provider if necessary.
+According to the Washington State Department of Health (DOH) people most likely to have health problems from breathing smoke are listed below.
+These individuals need to follow their breathing management plans, keep medications on hand and contact their health provider if necessary.

-- According to the DOH, persons with, or recovering from, COVID-19 may be more at risk for negative health effects from wildfire smoke exposure because of compromised lung and heart function.
+- Persons with or recovering from COVID-19 may be at greater risk because of compromised lung and heart function.

 - People with lung diseases such as asthma or chronic obstructive pulmonary disease (COPD), including bronchitis and emphysema.